Skip to main content

 Signs of a Healthy Review Culture

-In a healthy culture, you'll see:
+In a healthy culture, you will see:

 • Fast turnaround: Reviews happen within hours, not days